kenballus/ptracer/README.md

 ## Getting Started

 1. Run `make`.
-This will build both `tracer` and `target`, a simple assembly program for basic testing.
+This will build both `ptracer` and `target`, a simple assembly program for basic testing.
-2. Run `./tracer ./target hello ptracer`.
+2. Run `./ptracer ./target hello ptracer`.
 You should see something like this:
 ```
 ╔══════════════════════════════╗
 ║    rax: 0x0000000000000000   ║